-That made it stop-press news for me and it had clearly also caught the attention of others.
+That made it obligatory reading for me and it had also caught the attention of others.
 Its discussion was on the program of the Knitting in Early Modern Europe (KEME) seminar in Copenhagen on 7 July.
-I wasn’t there but understand that the response was severely critical of many aspects of the article.
+I wasn’t there but understand that the participants were highly critical of the article’s methodology and conclusions.

 I’ll be taking two of the drums that I’ve been beating on this blog with me to England.
 One calls attention to the limitations of our ability to identify the tools and techniques used to produce a piece of looped fabric on the basis of the object itself — a concern that does not diminish when assessing an impression of its surface detail.
 The second one signals that the earliest known specimens of knitted (as opposed to cross-knit looped) fabric have an open-loop structure, and not the twisted stitches that are frequently said to be the initial form.